About AFSA

 Education

 Part of the battle of living with fibromyalgia is that it produces so many symptoms.
-Reading about research studies that help explain the symptoms can be both validating and relieving to patients.
+Reading about research studies that help explain the symptoms is both validating and relieving to patients.
 The same holds true for reading about the possible causes of fibromyalgia, especially when it is based on published research studies and interviews with the lead investigators.